close up photography two brown cards

 The quality of your credit history is reflected in your credit score.
 Credit score is a number between 300 and 850 that “grades” the timeliness of payments and how prudent you are with your credit.

 You can check your credit score in your banking app, or in the app Credit Karma.
-Your initial credit score appears about 6 months after you start using your first credit card – that is how long it takes the bank to send information about your first few payments to the credit bureaus and for the credit bureaus to assess whether you are a good, timely payer.
+Your initial credit score appears about 6 months after you start using your first credit card – that is how long it takes the bank to send information about your first few payments to the credit bureaus.
 A credit score of 670 and up is considered good, so you should aim to never have your credit score drop below that number.

 What affects your credit score?